Cc19245/LVI-SAM-Easyused/README.md

 ## TODO

-  - [ ] More test on different dataset, e.g. KITTI, KAIST. **However**, these datasets' lidar data have no **ring** information.
+  - [ ] More test on different dataset, e.g. KAIST. **However**, these datasets' lidar data have no **ring** information.
 So LVI-SAM can't run directly.
 If you want to run on these datasets, you need to modifidy the code to add this information refer to [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).

 ---